fire1ce/3os.org/docs/guides/markdown-cheatsheet/tables-lists-quotes.md

 ---
-description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
-Includes Markddown Tables and Markddown Lists, Markdown Quotes.
+description: This Markdown cheat sheet provide a quick overview of all the Markdown syntax elements for  Tables and Markddown Lists, Markdown Quotes.
 tags: [markdown-cheatsheet, mkdocs, tables, lists, quotes]
 ---